itsuki-t/FakeDeviceData/README.md

 #Fake Device Data
-Xposed module to impersonate the fields of android.os.build without rewriting the "build.prop".
+Xposed module to change the fields of android.os.build without rewriting the "build.prop".
 This app use those library.
 Thanks to @afollestad and @futuresimple
 https://github.com/afollestad/material-dialogs
 https://github.com/futuresimple/android-floating-action-button